aragon/docs/src/govern/README.md

 Govern is software for creating and governing organizations such as DeFi projects, open source projects, gaming guilds, cooperatives, nonprofits, clubs, companies, and any other type of organization you can imagine.
 It's Aragon's implementation of ERC-3000, the standard for binding off-chain voting.

-Along with off-chain voting solutions like [Vocdoni](https://docs.vocdoni.io/) it allows you to _govern_ all parts of your project, even if not completely decentralized, in an easy manner. also allowing for flexibility and extensions when needed.
+Along with off-chain voting solutions like [Vocdoni](https://docs.vocdoni.io/) it allows you to _govern_ all parts of your project, even if not completely decentralized, in an easy manner.
+Also allowing for flexibility and extensions when needed.

-* The [**Quick Start**](govern/quick-start.md) section gives an overview of all the individual pieces of Govern.
-* The [**Concepts**](govern/concepts.md) section provides more insight over Govern and all of its tooling.

 If you have any questions or you'd like to say hi, come join the community at [Discord](https://discord.com/invite/aragon)!

-## Getting started
+## Introduction

 The Govern project consists of several sub projects interacting with each other.